Omaramos16/omaramos16.github.io/projects/cs225a-pandabat.md

 - Ensured **clean thread joining and shutdown handling** for stable execution.

 **Simulation & URDF Modeling**
-- Integrated *ew collision geometry for bat-ball interactions to improve realism.
+- Modified the Panda URDF model to include a bat attachment with custom collision geometry, ensuring accurate swing interactions with the virtual ball.
-- Tuned mass, inertia, and damping properties for realistic ball flight.
+- Adjusted mass, inertia, and damping properties for realistic bat motion and impact forces.

 **OptiTrack Motion Capture Integration**
 - Processed hand-tracking data from OptiTrack cameras to determine release velocity.